ServiceNowDevProgram/code-snippets/Formula Builder/Get Age From Birthdate/readme.md

 ## Formula builder to calculate the Age from birthdate

-This Formulate calculates at the beginning of Today to calculate the exact age from Birthdate.
+This Formula calculates at the beginning of Today to calculate the exact age from Birthdate.

 IF(
   OR(